Howard Jacobson: Writing

-His 1999 novel The Mighty Walzer, about a teenage ping-pong champion, won the Bollinger Everyman Wodehouse Prize for comic writing.
+His 1999 novel The Mighty Walzer, about a teenage table tennis champion, won the Bollinger Everyman Wodehouse Prize for comic writing.
 It is set in the Manchester of the 1950s and Jacobson, himself a table tennis fan in his teenage years, admits that there is more than an element of autobiography in it.
 His 2002 novel Who's Sorry Now? – the central character of which is a Jewish luggage baron of South London – and his 2006 novel Kalooki Nights were longlisted for the Man Booker Prize.
 Jacobson described Kalooki Nights as "the most Jewish novel that has ever been written by anybody, anywhere".
 It won the 2007 JQ Wingate Prize.

 As well as writing fiction, he also contributes a weekly column for The Independent newspaper as an op-ed writer.
-In recent times, he has, on several occasions, attacked anti-Israel boycotts, and for this reason has been labelled a "liberal Zionist".

 In October 2010 Jacobson won the Man Booker Prize for his novel The Finkler Question, which was the first comic novel to win the prize since Kingsley Amis's The Old Devils in 1986.
 The book, published by Bloomsbury, explores what it means to be Jewish today and is also about "love, loss and male friendship".
 Andrew Motion, the chair of the judges, said: "The Finkler Question is a marvellous book: very funny, of course, but also very clever, very sad and very subtle.
 It is all that it seems to be and much more than it seems to be.
 A completely worthy winner of this great prize."
 His novel Zoo Time won the Bollinger Everyman Wodehouse Prize (2013), Jacobson's second time winning the prize (the first in 1999 for The Mighty Walzer).

+He was elected a Fellow of the Royal Society of Literature in 2012.

 In September 2014, Jacobson's novel J was shortlisted for the 2014 Man Booker Prize.

-Jacobson has argued that an education in science and technology is more conducive to terrorism than an education in the arts and social sciences.